GitLab

 -

-: Enables automatic creation of comments in an issue with a link to and information about merge requests.
-Disable it if commenting is not required.
+comments=true: Enables automatic creation of comments in an issue with a link to and information about merge requests.
+Remove this parameter from the URL if you don't need comments.
 This parameter is only available for Managed Service for GitLab. -

 -